Akshat Rathee – Managing Director, NODWIN Group

 Bhairavi Jani – Chairperson and Founder, IEF Entrepreneurship Foundation and Executive Director, SCA Group

 Bhairavi is a fourth generation entrepreneur, developmental enthusiast and an avid venture philanthropist.
 She is Chairperson and Founder of the IEF Entrepreneurship Foundation and the Executive Director at SCA Group of Companies founded in 1896 by her great-grandfather.
 SCA Group of Companies undertake activities in port, shipping, customs clearance, warehousing, service contracting, freight forwarding, logistics infrastructure building and management, air cargo, supply chain consultancy and IT.
 Bhairavi is a firm believer in the creation of an entrepreneurial ecosystem to create livelihood opportunities.
 She has dedicated a significant amount of her work time for the cause in the past decade, and has now decided to focus all her efforts in the area, under a foundation - the IEF Entrepreneurship Foundation (IEF).
 Bhairavi graduated in 1999 from Miami University, Ohio, USA with a Bachelor of Science in Business with Magna Cum Laude.
 Post her graduation in 1999, she worked with KPMG Consulting in Washington D.C.
 Bhairavi returned to India in 2001.
 Instead of joining the family business, she began her foray into business by setting up a fourth-party logistics company in India.
 She successfully scaled up the company and exited from it in 2005.
 In 2005 after completing the MyGlobe Executive Education Programme at INSEAD in France Bhairavi moved into the role of the Executive Director for all the companies under the SCA Group.
 In the past decade Bhairavi has started, acquired, scaled up many ventures most of them focused on supply chain and logistics industry which are now part of the SCA Group.
 Bhairavi is the Past National Chairman of Young Indians, CII.
 Young Indians is an organization of 14,000 young progressive Indians who are working towards the vision of a developed India.
 Bhairavi is a Director on the Board of the Meghalaya Institute of Entrepreneurship, a Govt. of Meghalaya undertaking.
 Bhairavi is also an Advisor for Skill Development and Entrepreneurship to the Government of Nagaland.
 In line with her belief that there is no substitute for on-ground data and on-ground experience, Bhairavi undertook a project: “Highway to Swades” where she drove 18,181 kms across India and visited all states except one, to gather information on peoples’ choices and views for entrepreneurship, livelihood and development from March 2014 to May 2014.
 Traveling for 51 days with her team, Bhairavi visited 102 locations.
 During her interactions with Indians from all walks of life she understood that the need to be job creators was not limited to the youth alone but people from all ages and all sections of society were having entrepreneurial aspirations.
 Bhairavi has been listed as one of the 30 most Powerful Women in India by the India Today publication.
 She has been profiled as Stree Shakti (Woman Power) person by CNBC Awaaz and featured as a Young Turk by CNBC TV 18.
 She has been listed as one of the 10 women exemplars by the Hindustan Times, Mumbai.
 Business Today Magazine featured her as the Supply Chain Maven.
 Bhairavi is the recipient of the prestigious CII President’s Award 2010-2011 for her contribution to CII Young Indians.
-She is a Fellow of the Third Generation of Ananta Aspen’s Kamalnayan Bajaj Fellowship and a member of Aspen Global Leadership Network.
+She is a Fellow of class 3 of the Ananta Aspen’s Kamalnayan Bajaj Fellowship and a member of Aspen Global Leadership Network.

 Leadership project/venture: Project Chinar in Kashmir